 To apply, fill in your details online, and you will receive an email confirming your interest.

-Volunteering Australia www.volunteeringaustralia.org work to advance volunteering in the community.
-They run National Volunteer Week which is from 9th – 15th May this year.
+Volunteering Australia www.volunteeringaustralia.org works to advance volunteering in the community.
+They run National Volunteer Week which occurs in May every year.

 Here you can connect with your State/Territory body to find your nearest volunteer resource centre.
 You can also search volunteer opportunities by entering your interest, duration and location.

 Keep track of your volunteering interests on the go with the www.govolunteer.com.au/App.
 Create a profile, and you’ll be shown opportunities of interest as they become available.
 You can also create a shortlist of your favourites and make new searches wherever you are.

 The app is free and currently available from the App Store and Google play.